COVID-19 (Coronavirus) Information

 - Charges for late fees resumed October 1.
 If you cannot pay by your due date, you must enroll in a payment plan.
 Monthly installments plus all new bills must be paid on time to avoid late fees and/or disconnection.
 Enroll by calling CityLink at 336-727-8000.
 You also can enroll in-person at the Bryce A. Stuart Municipal Building, 100 East First Street, Suite 121.
 You must wear a face covering to enter the building.

 - Residents can call City Link to set up water service.

-- The 3RC EnviroStation has reopened with some restrictions.
-Read more.
+- The 3RC EnviroStation is open with some restrictions.